rstudio/rsconnect-jupyter/docs/guide/README.md

 # Upgrading

-To upgrade `rsconnect_jupyter`, first uninstall the extension and then re-install it.
+To upgrade `rsconnect-jupyter`, first uninstall the extension and then re-install it.

 # Usage